botgram/botgram/docs/message.md

    been last edited.
 Not present if the message has not been edited.

  - `msg.chat` returns information about the chat this message was sent to:
      - `msg.chat.id` returns the chat's unique ID.
+It's a positive integer for users, and a negative one for groups.
      - `msg.chat.type` returns one of `user`, `group`, `supergroup` and `channel`.
      - `msg.chat.title` returns the group, supergroup or channel title.
 Not present if this is a user.
      - `msg.chat.firstname` returns the user's first name.
 Only present if this is a user.